l7mp/stunner/examples/livekit/README.md

 ## Test

-After installing everything successfully you should be able to open the following command's output URL in your browser:
+After installing everything, you shall execute the following command to retrieve the URL to open:
 ```
 echo client-$INGRESSIP.nip.io
 ```

-If it opened properly and you are greeted with the 'LiveKit Video' title you're doing great.
+Copy the URL into your browser, and now you should be greeted with the 'LiveKit Video' title.

-As you can see you must set the LiveKit URL.
-It is the other subdomain we had to set earlier but to make sure you type the right URL in:
+On the landing page you must set the LiveKit URL, which is the LiveKit server's address, or in our case the other subdomain we set earlier in the Ingress' manifest.
+Executing the following command shall get you the required URL:
 ```
 echo wss://mediaserver-$INGRESSIP.nip.io:443
 ```